Home / Amazon FBA & FBM / A Practical Guide to Selling Globally on Amazon

 The scale of the opportunity here is just huge.
 While the US market is incredibly competitive, many international marketplaces are still growing fast.
 This gives you a real chance to get in, become an established player, and build a presence before the competition gets too fierce.

-The numbers don’t lie.
 As of early 2025, third-party sellers like you are driving over 60% of all product sales on Amazon.
 The platform’s total gross merchandise volume (GMV) soared to about $693 billion in 2023, fueled by an incredible 300 million users worldwide.
 By staying in just one country, you’re leaving a huge piece of that pie on the table.

-Key Takeaway: Going global changes your brand from a local name into an international one.
+selling worldwide on Amazon changes your brand from a local name into an international one.
 It protects you from market-specific downturns and opens up revenue streams you can’t access by staying put.

 Before you jump in, it’s worth weighing the good against the bad.
 Here’s a quick rundown of what to expect.